MuhammadShamoon/bellabeat_CaseStudy/README.md

 ### Project Overview

-In this case study, we will work for Cyclistic, a fictional bike-share company in Chicago.
-The customers who purchase single-ride or full-day passes are called casual riders and customers who purchase annual memberships are Cyclistic annual members.
-The marketing director believes the company’s future success depends on maximizing the number of annual memberships.
-He has set a clear goal to *Design marketing strategies to convert casual riders into annual members.
-However, the marketing analyst team needs to understand how annual members and casual riders differ.*
+In this case study, we will work for Bellabeat, a high-tech manufacturer of health-focused products for women.
+Sršen, Chief Creative Officer of Bellabeat, knows that an analysis of available consumer data would reveal more opportunities for growth.
+She has asked the marketing analytics team to analyze smart device usage data to gain insight into how people already use their smart devices.
+Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat's marketing strategy.

 ### Data Sources